 - Feng Hao, "On Using Fuzzy Data in Security Mechanisms," PhD dissertation, Computer Laboratory, University of Cambridge, 2007.
 [Tech report]

-- My PhD dissertation.
-Probably the shortest among those submitted by PhD graduates in the computer laboratory.
+It's probably the shortest dissertation among those submitted by PhD graduates in the computer laboratory.
 See all technical reports.

 - Feng Hao, "Cryptosystem with private key generation from dynamic properties